VIP000/HackStack/README.md

 ## Features
 Baked in:
-* Dyanamic URL routing
+* RESTful routes
-* Twig templating with automatic caching
+* Twig templating with automatic caching for both pages and emails
-* Logging with automatic rotation and separate access and error logs
+* Logging with separate access and error logs
 * Pre-configured templates and routing for:
     * 500, 404, and 403 HTTP errors
-    * User authentication
+    * User authentication including built in support for
+       * Sign-up
+       * Sign-in
+       * Sign-out
+       * Forgot password with reset through email
+       * Sentry provides failed login throttling and other features natively
-* Cross-browser styling and consistency
+* Cross-browser styling and consistency using Bootstrap

 ## Components
 HackStack is built on the shoulders of giants and uses a number of libraries: